Ahmed-M-Mansour/Udacity-landing-page/README.md

 # Udacity-landing-page
 #installation
- yot do not need to install any thing just you have to open your browser to open the web page
+ -You do not need to install any thing just you have to open your browser to open the web page

 # The project details
 - it's about Javascript DOM  and how to add some content to the page using JS.